AcmeDVoid/Lets-Play-Football/README.md

 ### For more details, please go to the The Brogrammer's artifacts

 #### Note: Feel free to fork this project however if you're taking CS1D, I don't recommend doing that for two main reasons:
-* This project uses an old version of Qt and sqlLite and I won't update it.
+* This project uses an old version of Qt and I won't update it.
 * Academic Dishonesty, resulting an F for the course.